Management Information System Career Scope

 This support system is majorly used by the top-level decision-maker to make semi-structured decisions.
 The output of MIS is used as input information to aid the decision.
 DSS would also get input from external sources.

 Manual information System VS Computerized Information Systems (MIS).

 Data is very essential for any sort of business establishment.
 Since decisions are information-driven, without proper and credible information, nothing can be acted upon.
-The information system is more of a proper organised way of recording, storing data and retrieving information from the available data.
-This section would help the user to differentiate between computerized vs manual information system.
+The information system is more of a properly organized way of recording, storing data, and retrieving information from the available data.
+This section would help the user to differentiate between computerized and manual information systems.